Frequently Asked Questions

 Can I visit the flower field without buying a ticket?

-No, visits to the flower field are limited to those who have a cut-your-own ticket or those who are attending a workshop.
+No, visits to the flower field are limited to those who have a cut-your-own ticket, picnic ticket or those who are attending a workshop.

 If I have a ticket can I bring someone with me?

 You can bring someone with you and they’ll pay an entry fee at the gate.
 They will not be cutting flowers as this is simply an entry fee.
 This fee is $20.

 No pets, unless they are service animals, are allowed.
 Service animals are always welcome.

 What is the price for children?